Colds and Coughs

 - Relentless cough despite use of self-care measures or OTC meds

-- Warm salt water gargle (1/2 teaspoon in 8 ounces water) for sore throat and to clear post nasal drainage.
+- Warm salt water gargle made with 1/2 teaspoon salt in 8 ounces water

-Pseudoephedrine is a decongestant that can improve nasal congestion and help w/cough due to post nasal drainage.
-Drugstores carry it behind the counter, so it must be requested, and unless accompanied w/a prescription, requires government photo ID (license, visa, etc.).
-It is available in 6, 12, and 24 hour dosing.
-Side effects and medication precautions should be reviewed before consideration for its use.
+Pseudoephedrine is a decongestant that can improve nasal congestion and a cough due to post nasal drainage.
+Drugstores carry it behind the counter, so it must be requested.
+Without a prescription, a government photo ID is required to purchase pseudoephedrine.

-First generation antihistaminesdiphenhydramine (Benadryl®), chlorpheniramine, brompheniramine, etc. may also help runny nose, nasal congestion and a cough due to post nasal drainage, but can cause side effects such as drowsiness and drying of the eyes, nose, and mouth, as well as delayed drainage when sinus fullness, pressure or pain is present.
-The combination of first generation antihistamines and pseudoephedrine may be particularly helpful in controlling a cough due to post nasal drainage.
+Diphenhydramine (Benadryl), chlorpheniramine, andbrompheniramineare antihistamine that may help a runny nose, nasal congestion and a cough due to post nasal drainage but they can cause side effects such as drowsiness and drying of the eyes, nose, and mouth.
+The combination of antihistamines and pseudoephedrine may be particularly helpful in controlling a cough due to post nasal drainage.

-Cromolyn sodium (NasalCrom®) - may relieve runny nose, cough due to post nasal drainage, and sneezing.
+Cromolyn sodium (NasalCrom) may relieve a runny nose, cough due to post nasal drainage, and sneezing.

-Other nasal sprays such an oxymetazoline (Afrin®) or phenylephrine (Neo-Synephrine) can also give temporary relief of nasal congestion.
-However, these sprays should not be used for more than three days; use for more than three days use can worsen congestion.
+Other nasal sprays such an oxymetazoline (Afrin) or phenylephrine (Neo-Synephrine) can also give temporary relief of nasal congestion.
+However, these sprays should not be used for more than three days; longer use can worsened congestion.

-Lozenges – Those containing benzocaine provide temporary relief from sore throat.
-Menthol lozenges temporarily help w/nasal and sinus stuffiness.
-Zinc lozenges (such as Ziacam) will shorten duration of sore throat and runny nose by ~ 30% if taken in first 24 hours of onset, and if directions for use closely followed…otherwise of limited value and not proven effective for control of cough.
+Benzocaine lozenges provide temporary pain relief from sore throat.
+Menthol lozenges temporarily help with nasal and sinus stuffiness.
+Zinc lozenges (Zicam) may shorten duration of sore throat and runny nose by about 2 days if taken in first 24 hours of onset.
+Follow directions closely.
+Avoid zinc products that are applied in the nose because they may cause loss of smell.

 Alternative treatments - A number of alternative products, including vitamin C and herbal products such as Echinacea, are advertised to treat or prevent the common cold.
-While none of these treatments is likely to cause harm, none has been proven to be effective in clinical trials; their use is not recommended.
-Certain products, such as nasal gels that contain zinc (Zicam®) have been associated with a permanent loss of smell.
+While none of these treatments are likely to cause harm, none has been proven to be effective in clinical trials; their use is not recommended.

 Antibiotics - Antibiotics should not be used to treat an uncomplicated common cold or cough due to cold.
 As noted above, colds are caused by viruses.
 Antibiotics treat bacterial, not viral infections.

-- The average adult experiences two to three colds per year, while children average 8 to 12 colds per year.
+- The average adult experiences two to three colds per year.

-- Symptoms of the common cold usually include nasal congestion, runny nose, and sneezing.
-They typically last for three to seven days, although many people have symptoms (coughing, sneezing, and congestion) for up to two weeks.
+- Symptoms of the common cold usually include nasal congestion, runny nose, sneezing and cough from post nasal drainage.
+They typically last for 3 to 10 days but may last up to 2 weeks.

-- People with colds typically carry the cold virus on their hands, where it can infect another person for at least two hours.
-Some cold viruses can live on surfaces (such as a counter top, door handle, or phone) for several hours.
+- People with colds generally carry the cold virus on their hands, where it can infect another person for at least two hours.
+Some cold viruses can live on surfaces for several hours.
 Droplets containing viral particles can be breathed, coughed, or sneezed into the air.